fu-hsi/Gpx2Pic/README.md

 We use some dependencies, which are not imported to repository (from NuGet and external sites):
 - ExifTool by Phil Harvey,
 - ExifLib by Simon McKenzie,
-- Windows API Code Pack by rpastric.
+- Windows API Code Pack by rpastric,
+- GPX by dlg.krakow.pl,
+- Dynamically Sizing Columns by Nick Olsen.

 If you are a beginner, just download executable files from releases tab.